 |Back up important files||Aside from the configuration files, there are other important files that should be backed up on a regular basis.||Backing up important files|

 This task primarily involves checking whether registered users are still active Acrolinx users.
-This is especially necessary when using named user licences.
+This is especially necessary when using named user licenses.

-Examine the log files on a regular basis to detect issues occuring during server operation.
+Examine the log files on a regular basis to detect issues occurring during server operation.

-This way, you can reduce the amount of manual tasks when checking the log files for errors.
+This way, you can reduce the number of manual tasks when checking the log files for errors.

 |Configuring automatic email notifications|